codewars/docs/content/curation/guidelines/kata.md

 ## Approval

 - A kata can be approved only if the review confirms that it is of sufficient quality, it holds to all applicable quality guidelines, and all reported issues have been addressed.
+- When picking a difficulty rank for an approved kata, approvers are advised to check the breakdown of rank assessments cast by users who managed to solve it.
+Information about the brakdown is not currently presented in UI, but can be seen under `https://www.codewars.com/api/v1/code-challenges/:kataId/assessed-ranks`.
 - **Approvers should keep responsibility for all issues in the kata they approved.** You should actively maintain all problems which slipped through your review and ended up in an approved kata: fix issues, consider suggestions, answer questions.